 Musicians Highly Overestimate How Many Scales There Are In Music.

-Many years ago, in one of my first semesters in Berklee College of Music, I read the book “Innumeracy”.
+Many years ago, in one of my first semesters at Berklee College of Music, I read the book “Innumeracy”.

 Written by famous mathematician, John Allen Paulos, the book was required reading for one of the audio engineering classes at Berklee.

-The gist of the book, is that we make lots of assumptions and carry many unfounded beliefs that we base on an incompetence with numbers.
+The gist of the book is that we make lots of assumptions and carry many unfounded beliefs that we base on incompetence with numbers.

 Well… it isn’t!